Upcoming Public Programs

 Zoom call with julie zickefoose

 Why and how do baby songbirds develop so quickly, some launching into flight only 11 days after hatching?
 In 2002, Julie Zickefoose began to draw and paint wild nestlings day by day, bearing witness to their swift growth.
 Over the next 13 years, Julie would document the daily changes in 17 bird species from hatching to fledging.
 Her book Baby Birds is the enchanting result, with more than 500 life studies that hop, crawl, and flutter through its pages.
 In this talk, Julia shares her influences as well as her artistic process, a must-see for the aspiring natural history artist.
-Art and science blend in every Zickefoose pursuit, as the scientist’s relentless curiosity joins the artist’s quest for beauty. the work, wonder and fun of studying nestlings, including being foster mother to orphaned hummingbirds, chimney swifts, and bluebirds make for an irresistible and highly inspirational presentation.
+Art and science blend in every Zickefoose pursuit, as the scientist’s relentless curiosity joins the artist’s quest for beauty.
+The work, wonder and fun of studying nestlings, including being foster mother to orphaned hummingbirds, chimney swifts, and bluebirds make for an irresistible and highly inspirational presentation.

 florida’s everglades: then and now